Conflict with Russia, the first crypto exchange in the world – digest of Belarusian analytics

 New Union State Military Doctrine Will Not Change Status Quo in Belarusian-Russian Military Alliance – Arseny Sivistky doesn’t believe that a new Military Doctrine of the Union State of Russia and Belarus will include provisions for the establishment of a Russian military base on Belarusian soil.
 But what is almost certain is that Minsk will seek to exercise its veto power to block the adoption of any political and military decisions inconsistent with its national interests.

 World’s first crypto exchange launched in Belarus.
-Currency.com platform allows traders to buy shares, gold, foreign exchange and other traditional assets with cryptocurrencies from Belarus and other countries.
+Currency.com platform allows traders to buy shares, gold, pink diamonds, foreign exchange and other traditional assets with cryptocurrencies from Belarus and other countries.
 The project was launched by two investment companies led by Viktor Prokopenya and Said Gutseriev.

 Belarusian opened a hostel at the foot of a nuclear power plant.
 18 km from Astravets town.
 The hostel is in demand among workers who are building the first Belarusian nuclear power plant.
 The hostel manager is confident that the place is safe, because “the degree of protection against radiation is very strong”.